Amanda Platek, MA Candidate in Religion

 What drew you to your field?

-How would you explain your current research to someone outside of your field?
+How would you explain your current research subject to a high school student?

-What Columbia resources or opportunities have been most valuable to you?
+What resources or opportunities provided by Columbia have been most important to you?

 Is there a common misconception about a topic in your field that you wish you could correct?